Melting pot Manchester stresses unity after concert attack | New Country 923

 MANCHESTER, England (AP) — On the Manchester street they call the “Curry Mile,” there are no longer just Indian or Pakistani restaurants.
-Instead, in a sign of the ever-changing face of this proudly multiethnic city, a hungry diner these days can choose between Halal snacks from Beirut, kebabs from Afghanistan or garishly colored sweets from India, among many others.
+A hungry diner can now choose Halal snacks from Beirut, kebabs from Afghanistan or garishly colored sweets from India, among many others.

-Traffic jostling along the busy road and people on the sidewalks are just as varied – two young hipsters on vintage race bikes zoom past a mother in full-face veil pushing a stroller.
-A man of South Asian appearance purrs past in a white Rolls Royce.
-A block away from the road, Paulette Greig, the daughter of a Jamaican Indian and a white English woman, drinks a glass of water in the Albert Inn, a traditional English pub.
+Traffic along the busy road is just as varied — hipsters on vintage race bikes zoom past a mother in full-face veil pushing a stroller.
+A block away, Paulette Greig, the daughter of a Jamaican Indian and a white English woman, drinks water in the Albert Inn, a traditional English pub.

-The kaleidoscope of Mancunians – as the city’s residents are known – reflects the city’s long history of welcoming migrants and, on the whole, successfully integrating them.
+The kaleidoscope of Mancunians — as the city’s residents are known — reflects the proudly multiethnic city’s long history of welcoming migrants and, on the whole, successfully integrating them.

 “Obviously, you get the odd idiot, but you get them everywhere,” Greig said.